stendahls/Yggdrasil/README.md

 ```

 #### Preconditions & response validations
 It is possible to add precondition and response validation checks to a request to ensure that specific conditions are met before starting or at the end of a request.
 The request will only be started if all preconditions are met.
-Likewise the request finish only successfully if all response validations are met.
-Each precondition and response validation check must return a validition result either `.success()` or `.failure(YourErrorHere)`.
+Likewise, the request finish only successfully if all response validations are met.
+Each precondition and response validation check must return a validation result either `.success()` or `.failure(YourErrorHere)`.

 ```swift
 // Network request with preconditions and response validations